-Bhutan, known as the Land of the Thunder Dragon is located within the amazing Himalayan Kingdom of Bhutan.
-Descending from the highest Himalaya, at just over 7,000 meters to the plains in the south this tiny Kingdom is land-locked by India and Tibet.
+Bhutan, known as the Land of the Thunder Dragon descends from the highest Himalaya, at just over 7,000 meters to the plains in the south and is land-locked by India and Tibet.
 Through this dramatic landscape rivers run north to south and over the millennia have forged deep valleys and ravines separated by lofty ridges and mountain passes.
 Each of these valleys have their own unique beauty, rich diversity of flora and fauna along with omnipresent spirituality and one of the most colourful cultures on Earth.

 It is to this heavenly Kingdom that we can now offer you a tailor-made journey through the western and central valleys of Bhutan with the iconic Six Senses lodges.
 Collectively known as Six Senses Bhutan are five lodges each with its own unique environment, character and experience.